Detectors

 Count date | The calibration date is selected in the calendar.
 This field is required.
 The default is the current date |

-Added by user Full name | This field indicates the full name of the engineer who configured the equipment.
+Added by user Full name | This field indicates the user full name who configured the equipment.
 This field is required |

 Vehicle class group* | A group of vehicle classes combined into a group.
 This field appears only when you select the counting type by Direction and classification |